krauseangelique/toDoList_check/README.md

 ## Which

-Hello my name is Angelique and I'm trainee in Sirius School Liège Belgium
+Hello my name is Angelique and I'm a trainee in Sirius School Liège Belgium

 ## What